KamiworksCat/djangogirlstut/README.md

 Amendment of settings.py and Database migration (Completed) <br>
 Created app for blog (Completed) <br>
 Update models.py to create new models and functions (Completed) <br>
+Create admin page to manage contents of the django project (Completed) <br>

 # Notes